elephantrobotics/marsai/library/README.md

 # Pyfirmata

 Pyfirmata is the API for controlling micro-controller of all 16 servos and gyro sensor.
-You can use the it to commnicate with each servo motor and control marscat move, run and turn.
+You can use it to commnicate with each servo motor and control MarsCat move, run and turn.

 ## API
  * `setTailAngle(servo_no, angle, speed)` : `servo_no`: 1 or 2; `speed`: 0.0 ~ 1.0;